Everest shuts plant after locals cite health issues

 Incidentally, when MiD DAY spoke with the residents on Monday, they said that the company had shut down the plant, but the workers operated from the closed unit at times.

-The other side "I have been running this plant for the last 18 years.
+"I have been running this plant for the last 18 years.
 It will take some time in transferring it.
 We have heeded the complaints of residents and are doing our best for them.
 You are welcome to visit the company and see for yourself," said T J Laxman, general manager and spokesperson for Everest Company.